 The learner is able to identify and prioritize diagnostic investigations based on clinical diagnostic probability, acuity, patient preferences, and evidence informed practice.
-The learner able communicate the risk, benefits, and limitations of each diagnostic investigation.
+The learner is able to communicate the risk, benefits, and limitations of each diagnostic investigation.
 Diagnostic decisions are made in the context of the patient's goals, needs, and limitations.